If you are passionate about working with people living with dementia and their families and are a team player, join our team!

 - Other duties as assigned

-- Knowledge of Alzheimer’s Disease and other dementias and the impact on the individual/family
+- Knowledge of Alzheimer's disease and other dementias and the impact on people living with dementia, caregivers and families

 - Ability to demonstrate empathy, flexibility and leadership